scinote-eln/scinote-api-docs/source/includes/_project_user_assignments.md

   }
 }
 ```
 This endpoint creates a new user assignment in the project.
+Please note that we will create the user assignments for the project child experiment and tasks asynchronous.

 ### HTTP Request